(click on a name for a bio)

 Eric Helmuth

 Eric converted his sunny Arlington front yard into a three-season vegetable garden several years ago and hasn’t looked back.
-His passion for local, sustainably grown food led to his becoming a LexFarm “farm founder,” gardening teacher for Arlington Community Education, and board member of SeedMoney.org.
-He’s also a regional grain and artisan bread enthusiast, and mills his own flour at home – including some wheat he grew last year in his front yard.
-Eric provides technology and digital marketing support for the LexFarm website and other online platforms.
+His passion for local, sustainably grown food led to his becoming a LexFarm “farm founder,” gardening teacher for Arlington Community Education, and past board member of SeedMoney.org.
+He’s also a regional grain and artisan bread enthusiast, and mills his own flour at home – including some wheat grown in his front yard.
 He is a member of the elected Arlington Select Board and is also a Town Meeting member.
-Professionally, he is a program director and consultant for technology-focused efforts in the nonprofit, health and public sectors.
+Professionally, he serves as chief of staff for a Massachusetts state senator.
 He lives in Arlington Heights with his husband and about 100 pounds of unmilled whole grain.

 Patrick Johnson